-But acronyms are intrinsically difficult to remember, while words, especially colorful words, are easily remembered.
+But acronyms are intrinsically difficult to remember, while words — especially colorful ones — are easily remembered.
 Hence “ELS Software Solutions” is not as memorable as “Volcanic Silicon.”
-It's also true that there are a limited number of unused acronyms available, so there is an excellent chance that your three-letter acronym will be confused with someone else’s.
+It's also true that there are a limited number of unused acronyms available, so there is an excellent chance your three-letter acronym will be confused with someone else’s.

 Invented words are words that do not exist in any language, apart from your trademark.
-Examples include Spandex, Exxon, Kodak, Viagra, and several other famous trademarks.
+Examples include Spandex, Exxon, Kodak, Viagra and several other famous trademarks.